Psychopathic Rydas: History

-Esham (Converse) and Anybody Killa (Sawed Off) left Psychopathic Records in 2005 and 2006 respectively.
-Blaze Ya Dead Homie (Cell Block), Violent J (Bullet), Shaggy 2 Dope (Full Clip), Jamie Madrox (Lil' Shank), and Monoxide Child (Foe Foe) were the remaining members of the group yet again, similar to 2001; however, in 2007, they added Boondox (Yung Dirt) to the group.
+Converse and Sawed Off left Psychopathic Records in 2005 and 2006 respectively.
+Cell Block, Bullet, Full Clip, Lil' Shank, and Foe Foe were the remaining members of the group yet again, similar to 2001; however, in 2007, they added Boondox (Yung Dirt) to the group.
 This lineup released the album Duk Da Fuk Down that same year.

 It would be four years until another Rydas collaboration happened.
-In 2011, Anybody Killa (Sawed Off) returned to the group.
+In 2011, Sawed Off returned to the group.
 The seven members released the albums Backdoor Ryda EP and EatShitNDie.
 This would mark the final releases as a group.
-In late 2012, Twiztid (Lil' Shank and Foe Foe) and Blaze Ya Dead Homie (Cell Block) would leave Psychopathic Records to eventually form their own label, Majik Ninja Entertainment.
-Boondox (Yung Dirt) would leave Psychopathic Records in the following years as well.
+In late 2012, Lil' Shank, Foe Foe, and Cell Block would leave Psychopathic Records to eventually form their own label, Majik Ninja Entertainment.
+Yung Dirt would leave Psychopathic Records in the following years as well.
 Starting in 2012, the four rappers would still appear at the annual Gathering of the Juggalos, and perform as Psychopathic Rydas as well; however, 2015 would feature the final Rydas performance.
 2016 marked the artists' final appearance at the annual event, although the Rydas did not perform at that year's Gathering of the Juggalos.

-Insane Clown Posse (Bullet and Full Clip) stated in various interviews that a revival of the Rydas was a possibility, but nothing concrete was ever officially announced; thus, the supergroup became inactive.
-In 2019, Twiztid (Lil' Shank and Foe Foe), Blaze Ya Dead Homie (Cell Block), and Boondox (Yung Dirt) created a spin-off group named The Rydas on their own label, adding in other artists as well.
+Bullet and Full Clip stated in various interviews that a revival of the Rydas was a possibility, but nothing concrete was ever officially announced; thus, the supergroup became inactive.
+In 2019, Lil' Shank, Foe Foe, Cell Block, and Yung Dirt created a spin-off group named The Rydas on their own label, adding in other artists as well.
 They released their self-titled album under Majik Ninja Entertainment on January 9, 2020.
-In addition, Myzery (Twin Gatz) and Anybody Killa (Sawed Off) have also released solo albums under their Psychopathic Rydas pseudonyms; however, the releases were not affiliated with Psychopathic Records or Joe & Joey Records.
+In addition, Twin Gatz and Sawed Off have also released solo albums under their Psychopathic Rydas pseudonyms; however, the releases were not affiliated with Psychopathic Records or Joe & Joey Records.